cheshire-cat-ai/docs/mkdocs/quickstart/introduction.md

 `Tools` and `Hooks` are packaged into `Plugins` that can be installed by placing files in a specific folder or through a the Admin Portal.
 The component responsible for managing plugins is the `Mad Hatter`.

+## Sharing Plugins
+If desired, you can publish the `Plugins` you create on a public registry, enabling others to install them with just a single click from the Admin Portal.

 ## Admin Portal
 Completing the framework is a web portal for Admin users.
-Through this portal, the admin can configure framework settings, install plugins, upload documents, and use it as a playground tool.
+Through this portal, the admin can configure framework settings, install plugins from public registry, upload documents, and use it as a playground tool.
 You can chat with the Cheshire Cat, analyze its responses, and directly query its memories.

 ## Next step
 In the next step you will learn how install, set the LLM and the basics of all of this stuff.